tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

     },

-accessType = 2 (Custom)
+accessType  (Custom)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The most complicated type is "Custom".
+To set this type of access you must provide one of those fields "dayStartTime" and "dayEndTime" or "weekDays".
-The required fields for this type are "dayStartTime" and "dayEndTime".
-They represent at which hour period user will have access to the device.
+The "dayStartTime" and "dayEndTime" represent at which hour period user will have access to the device.
 User can further customize this by selecting days.
 To send it proper way you need to use :doc:`Week days <../enums/week-days>` enum.
 Fields "startDate" and "endDate" are optional in this case.

 **Sample repeat event objects**